consfyi/data/README.md

   /// The end date of the convention instance, inclusive.
 Should be in yyyy-MM-dd format.
   endDate: string;

   /// The human-readable location.
-This may be a virtual location e.g. "VRChat".
+The first item should be the primary text (e.g. the name of the venue) and further items should be the secondary text (e.g. the address).
-  location: string;
+  location: string[];

   /// The country, if any.
 This may be unset for e.g. virtual conventions. country?: string;